robusta-dev/holmesgpt/README.md

 <summary>OpenSearch Integration</summary>

 The OpenSearch toolset (`opensearch`) allows Holmes to consult an opensearch cluster for its health, settings and shards information.
-The toolset supports multiple opensearch or elasticsearch clusters that are configured by editing Holmes' configuration file:
+The toolset supports multiple opensearch or elasticsearch clusters that are configured by editing Holmes' configuration file (or in cluster to the configuration secret):

 ```                                                                                                                           holmesgpt-DoRnpO3K-py3.11 (add_tool_elasticsearch|💩) 15:20
 opensearch_clusters: